LeMicka/MyTinyRaytracer/Readme.md

         x = (2 * (i + 0.5) / (float)width - 1) * tan(fov/2.) * imageAspectRatio;
         y = -(2 * (j + 0.5) / (float)height - 1) * tan(fov/2.);
 ```
-First, we add 0.5 to i and j to make sure that we cast the ray through the middle of each pixel.
+-First, we add 0.5 to i and j to make sure that we cast the ray through the middle of each pixel.

-Then we remap the value in range [0, 1] by dividing it by the screen width or height in pixels.
+-Then we remap the value in range [0, 1] by dividing it by the screen width or height in pixels.

-Now we want these values to be in range [-1, 1] (see the image of the frame above) to do so, we multiply by 2 so we are in range [0, 2] and then substract one to get the range [-1, 1].
+-Now we want these values to be in range [-1, 1] (see the image of the frame above) to do so, we multiply by 2 so we are in range [0, 2] and then substract one to get the range [-1, 1].

-Something is wrong with the y coordinate here because if j = 0 here we will get y = -1 but we need it to be 1 as we will start with the top left corner whitch is the position [-1, 1] so we put the negative sign to inverse it.
+-Something is wrong with the y coordinate here because if j = 0 here we will get y = -1 but we need it to be 1 as we will start with the top left corner whitch is the position [-1, 1] so we put the negative sign to inverse it.

-The image we get here is a rectangle because the width is bigger than the height.
+-The image we get here is a rectangle because the width is bigger than the height.
 So we actually need to multiply the x (width) coordinate by the image aspect ratio.
 So for example the x coordinate will be in range [-1.4, 1.4] instead of [-1, 1].

-And finally we need to account the field of view.
+-And finally we need to account the field of view.
 In our case the fov is 90º, so we have tan(fov/2) = 1, this is geometry look at [this picture](https://www.scratchapixel.com/images/ray-tracing-camera/camprofile.png?).

-We know that in a square triangle tan(alpha) = opposite/adjacent, and we know that the adjacent (length between camera and frame is 1) so opposite = tan(alpha) * 1.
+-We know that in a square triangle tan(alpha) = opposite/adjacent, and we know that the adjacent (length between camera and frame is 1) so opposite = tan(alpha) * 1.
 In our case that means tan(fov/2) is the length between the center of the frame
 and the edge.
 We can observe that the value of the fov will change that length, so an angle bigger than 90 will give us a value bigger than 1, and a smaller one a value smaller than 1.

 The castRay function: